Best Shopify SEO Strategies for Growth

 Shopify SEO Permalink Structure

 Getting high-quality backlinks requires the time and patience your client might not have.
 Start with high-quality, shareable content for your client’s site.
-Whether that’s a social media post demonstrating how great a new miracle potato peeler is, or a product page that uses cute photos to highlight a stylish hat for cats, it’s a great way to increase organic traffic.
+Whether that’s a social media post demonstrating how great a new miracle potato peeler is, or a product page that uses cute photos to highlight a stylish hat for cats, this off-page SEO tactic is a great way to increase organic traffic.

 Not all links are equal, and reaching out to the press or influencers on popular sites can produce write-ups for a shop’s product, creating a high-quality backlink.
 And once you’ve gotten your first review from a blogger, that can be used to help convince other bloggers to do the same.